FuzzyLitchi/FuzzyLitchi.github.io/list_of_reasons_you_should_install_an_adblocker/index.md

     - I mean ads are literally "pay me money and I will deliver a bundle of html, javascript and images to whomever you want", no shit that gets abused to deliver malware to people.
     - If you don't want to click links by strangers because "what if it goes to malware", WHY ARE YOU LETTING STRANGERS BLAST ADS AT YOUR COMPUTER

+Specifically a good adblocker is [ublock origin](https://ublockorigin.com/) on firefox (you can even use it on android)

 [^yourattention]: https://www.thejaymo.net/2019/09/14/100-zine-holiday/
 [^statesurveillance]: https://www.dr.dk/lyd/p1/p1-orientering/p1-orientering-2024/p1-orientering-11802410254, *EU på vej med kontroversiel chatovervågning*, 01:22-10:43